 The global intangible low-taxed income ("GILTI") provisions from the TCJA-17 require the inclusion of the earnings of certain foreign subsidiaries in excess of an acceptable rate of return on certain assets of the respective subsidiaries in our U.S. tax return for tax years beginning after December 31, 2017.
-We recorded an estimate in our effective tax rate for the three months ended March 31, 2018.
-Due to the complexities around the calculation we have not recorded any provisional deferred tax effects related to the GILTI tax and will not make an accounting policy election at this time with respect to deferred tax effects of GILTI for our consolidated financial statements three months ended March 31, 2018.
+An accounting policy election was made during 2018 to treat taxes related to GILTI as a period cost when the tax is incurred.
+We recorded a GILTI tax provision of less than \$1 million for the six-month periods ended June 30, 2019 and 2018, respectively.

-As of January 1, 2018, our unrecognized tax benefits were approximately \$1 million.
+As of January 1, 2019, our unrecognized tax benefits were approximately \$2 million.
 The amount, if recognized, that would favorably affect the effective tax rate is approximately \$1 million.
-During the three months ended March 31, 2018, changes to the estimated liabilities for uncertain tax positions (including accrued interest) relating to tax positions taken during prior and current periods did not have a material impact on our financial statements.
+During the six months ended June 30, 2019, changes to the estimated liabilities for uncertain tax positions (including accrued interest) relating to tax positions taken during prior and current periods did not have a material impact on our financial statements.

 We recognize accrued interest and penalties associated with uncertain tax positions as part of the tax provision.
-As of March 31, 2018, we have less than \$1 million of accrued interest and penalties.
-The U.S. federal statute of limitations remains open for 2014 and subsequent years.
+As of June 30, 2019, we have less than \$1 million of accrued interest and penalties.
+The U.S. federal statute of limitations remains open for 2015 and subsequent years.
 Foreign and U.S. state and local jurisdictions have statutes of limitations generally ranging from 3 to 4 years.
 The statute of limitations on certain jurisdictions could expire within the next twelve months.
 It is reasonably possible that the amount of uncertain tax benefits will change during the next 12 months, however, it is anticipated that any such change, if it were to occur, would not have a material impact on our results of operations.